Fortinet (Forticlient VPN) vs Tailscale

 Auditing and logging? | Yes | Yes |

-FortiClient VPN uses a traditional client-server or hub-and-spoke model.
-A typical setup requires FortiClient (the endpoint agent) and FortiGate (a network appliance) that acts as a firewall, gateway, and enforcement point.
-Furthermore, FortiClient EMS (Endpoint Management Server) is required to orchestrate and manage endpoints, including distributing policies and device posture profiles.
+Fortinet’s FortiClient VPN uses a traditional client-server or hub-and-spoke model.
+A typical setup requires FortiClient, the endpoint agent, and FortiGate—FortiClient and FortiGate are not the same.
+FortiGate began as the "hub" hardware offering that acts as a firewall, gateway, and policy enforcement point.
+FortiGate has since evolved into a next-generation firewall (NGFW) that has both physical and virtual offerings for cloud setups.
 For authentication, FortiAuthenticator is required for identity management and single sign-on (SSO) integration.

 Remote users connect to a FortiGate gateway using FortiClient.
 All traffic goes through a FortiGate access proxy, which also acts as an enforcer of access policies to internal applications.
 In other words, the control plane and data plane both flow through FortiGate.

-Fundamentally, this design impacts speed and performance.
+Fundamentally, Fortinet’s design choice impacts speed and performance.
 The farther the client device is from the gateway, the greater the impact.
 To counteract this, more FortiGate enforcement points can be set up, adding more management required.

 Because WireGuard is built into the kernel or runs in a high-efficiency module, it is capable of high throughput with low overhead.
 Furthermore, the distributed nature of this data plane means there is no single bottleneck like a gateway.
 Traffic takes the shortest path available, improving reliability and latency.

-Fortinet’s approach allows for deep inspection for malware or anomalies through NGFW (Next Gen Fire Wall) services.
-However, FortiGate, as an inline device, broadens the attack surface by adding another target that attackers might try to exploit.
-FortiGate itself remains an internet-facing entry point and must be secured, while being a security chokepoint for both the control plane and data plane.
+Fortinet’s approach allows for deep inspection for malware or anomalies through NGFW (next-generation firewall) services.
+However, setups with an inline device broaden the attack surface by adding another target that attackers might try to exploit.
+Hardware appliances remain an internet-facing entry point and must be secured, while being a security chokepoint for both the control plane and data plane.
 While these are simply fundamental design decisions, any scenario that increases an attack surface area will present great possibilities of occurrences like zero-day exploits and other vulnerabilities.

-With Tailscale’s data plane being peer-to-peer and decentralized, user data is kept private between the endpoints by design.
+An alternative to Fortinet’s approach, Tailscale’s data plane is peer-to-peer and decentralized, which keeps user data private between the endpoints by design.
 When two devices communicate, they establish a direct WireGuard tunnel with each other’s public keys.
 In effect, every pair of communicating nodes has its own private, secured channel.
 Effectively, Tailscale’s data plane is distributed without a singular device bottlenecking traffic.

 As for encryption, Tailscale’s control plane employs a custom Noise IK-based protocol with X25519 as described in RFC7748.
 While it can operate directly over plain TCP in environments that allow it, it also supports being wrapped in TLS when necessary for compatibility or additional security requirements.
 Tailscale exclusively uses the WireGuard protocol for its data plane, which has a fixed cryptographic suite including ChaCha20 for encryption and Poly1305 for authentication.